'Living nightmare': Faulty handbrake led to runaway truck death

 Luisa Bilo said when the police showed up and told her what had happened, she could not accept the truth.

-"Not my Joji, anybody but my Joji . . .
-He would never leave me and the kids."
+"Not my Joji, anybody but my Joji...
+He would never leave me and the kids," she said.

 Their children were just 4 and 2 at the time of his death, and have already missed out on many memories with their father, she said.